gomanu6/roundstamp/README.md

 # roundstamp
 - Round Stamp It!
-- Current Stable version: v0.6a
+- Current Stable version: v0.6a, 0.8a with filtering for password protected files
-- rs6.sh
+- rs6.sh, rs8.sh

 ### Fitz use cases